Living Curriculum

 Mr. DJ Goodwiler

-Mr. DJ Goodwiler has an M.A. in Theological Studies from Westminster Seminary California and an M.A. in Rhetoric and Writing Studies from San Diego State University, having studied biblical languages and philosophy at Concordia University in Wisconsin prior to moving to California in 2008.
-He is eager to return to the Cambridge community for his 10th year to teach a variety of humanities classes in the Rhetoric stage.
-He enjoys the opportunity to share subjects about which he is passionate to a curious and eager community of students and alongside gifted scholar-educators.
+Mr. DJ Goodwiler has an M.A. in Theological Studies from Westminster Seminary California and an M.A. in Rhetoric and Writing Studies from San Diego State University.
+He joined the Cambridge faculty in 2012 and helped build the upper school humanities program.
+He has greatly enjoyed the opportunity to share subjects about which he is passionate to a curious and eager community of wonderful students, alongside gifted scholar-educators.

 Mr. Jim Hamilton